Future of work trends

 CEOs and leaders now have to consider their journey to becoming stress–free and intuitive leaders.
 Attributes like emotional intelligence (EQ), self-awareness and mindfulness are essential to this process and so is compassion.

-Compassionate leaders recognise that every team member is not only important, but also essential in the organisation.
+Compassionate leaders recognise that member is not only important, but also, but also essential in the organisation.

 They strive to enhance the happiness and well-being of their people by supporting them to excel in the workplace.
 Compassionate leadership is not focused on the short-term or instant gratification, but rather what’s best for the teams and the organisation and considers other factors that may influence or impact the situation at hand.
 Compassion starts with seeing people for who they are.